 Got coconut oil in your pantry?
-Believe it or not, it may be the most versatile item in your entire home — and it can help keep you fit and feeling peppy at any age!
-Often touted as one of nature's most potent and nutritious superfoods, coconut oil offers a high dose of essential fatty acids like medium-chain triglycerides, which help keep your body energized all day long and support an overall healthy metabolism.
+It may be the most versatile item in your entire home — believe it or not — and it can help keep you fit and feeling peppy at any age!
+Often touted as one of nature’s most potent and nutritious superfoods, coconut oil offers a high dose of essential fatty acids like medium-chain triglycerides, which help keep your body energized all day long and support an overall healthy metabolism.
 But in addition to its myriad health and weight-loss benefits, coconut oil can actually be used around the home for everything from caring for your pets to polishing old leather and soothing insect bites.
 Read on for 22 genius ways that you can use coconut oil to improve all areas of your life.
-We bet you never knew that coconut oil could...
+We bet you never knew that coconut oil could…

 Restore Shine to a Handbag

 While going through your closet, you discovered a beautiful leather bag you haven’t used in years — but it looks a bit dull.
 To restore its rich, shiny finish, rub a small dollop of coconut oil into the leather, then buff with a soft cloth.
 (Test on an inconspicuous spot first.)
 The oil’s lauric acid will break down dirt and stains, while its fatty acids condition and moisturize the dried-out leather.

 Soothe a sunburn.

 When fun in the sun leads to a painful sunburn, slathering your skin with coconut oil can help you feel better fast.
 To heal your sunburn with coconut oil, first take a cool shower before bed, then use your fingers to cover the sunburned skin with the oil.
 Leave the oil on overnight, then rinse off in the morning.
 Repeat daily as needed.
 The fatty acids in coconut oil soothe inflamed skin to ease pain.
 Bonus: The moisturizing oil nourishes dehydrated skin and minimizes peeling.